The rate of change facing government and commercial organizations is staggering

-Plan/Prepare – get clear on what needs to change and why.
+Get clear on what needs to change and why?
+Make the business case for change.
 What is the current readiness of the organization for the change?
 What resistance do you need to be prepared for?
 What are your desired outcomes?
 How will you evaluate the effectiveness of the change?

-Align – one of the keys to successful organizational change is alignment from the top down.
+One of the keys to successful organizational change is alignment from the top down.
 Who are the key stakeholders?
 How aligned are senior leaders around the change?
-Alignment is critical to ensure consistent messaging and that the change cascades from the top down effectively throughout the organization.
+Alignment is critical to ensure consistent messaging, and that the change cascades from the top down effectively throughout the organization.

-Engage – it is critical to engage the people affected by the change in the change process.
+It is critical to engage the people affected by the change.
 What are they thinking and feeling?
-What challenges and concerns do they have that you need to address to minimize resistance and garner their support?
-Engagement can be done through surveys, live polling, interviews, focus or working groups and creating a change advocates/change network.
+What challenges, interests and concerns do they have that you need to address to minimize resistance and garner their support?
+Engagement can be done through surveys, interviews, focus or working groups and creating a change advocates/change network.

 Change Essentials has experience leading:

-Change management associated with reorganizations, new processes and systems including data gathering, stakeholder analysis, writing change communications, delivering tailored training and building in-depth implementation plans
+- Change management associated with reorganizations, implementing new processes and systems including building implementation plans

-Serving as the change management subject matter expert (SME) on larger change management teams
+- Serving as the change management SME on larger change management teams

 - Building Change Management Strategy